emencia/emencia-cmsplugin-xinnia/README.rst

     This is a fork of
     `emencia-cmsplugin-zinnia <https://github.com/emencia/emencia-cmsplugin-zinnia>`_
-    (which was a fork of original "cmsplugin-zinnia") to include fixes for last Django and DjangoCMS versions with django-blog-xinnia (a fork of django-blog-zinnia).
+    (which was a fork of original "cmsplugin-zinnia") to include fixes for last Django and DjangoCMS versions with `django-blog-xinnia`_ (a fork of `django-blog-zinnia`_).

-    Code is almost unchanged except for needed fixes and even package has renamed "zinnia" to "xinnia", its module has keeped the old name.
+    Code is almost unchanged except for needed fixes and even if package name has been renamed "xinnia", its module is still ``cmsplugin_zinnia``.

-Cmsplugin-zinnia is a bridge between `django-blog-zinnia`_ and `django-cms`_.
+Cmsplugin-zinnia is a bridge between `django-blog-xinnia`_ and `django-cms`_.

 This package provides plugins, menus and apphook to integrate your Zinnia